awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews.md

 ## Prerequisites<a name="tutorial-reviews-prereqs"></a>

 To complete this tutorial, you need the following:
 + An AWS account\.
-If you don't have an AWS account, see the topic [Step 1: Set up an AWS account and create an administrator user](https://docs.aws.amazon.com/comprehend/latest/dg/setting-up.html) in the *Amazon Comprehend User Guide* to set up a new account\.
+For information about setting up an AWS account, see [Setting up](setting-up.md)\.
-+ An [AWS Identity and Access Management](https://aws.amazon.com/iam/) \(IAM\) user\.
-We highly recommend that you use an IAM user to protect your root account\.
-The root account has unrestricted access to AWS resources and billing information\.
-Using an IAM user with restricted permissions limits how much access you have within your account\.
-To learn how to set up an IAM user and group for your account, see the [Getting started](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started.html) tutorial in the *IAM User Guide*\.
++ An IAM entity \(user, group or role\)\.
+To learn how to set up users and groups for your account, see the [ Getting started](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started.html) tutorial in the *IAM User Guide*\.
-+ The following permissions policy attached to your IAM group or user\.
-The policy grants your IAM user some of the permissions required to complete this tutorial\.
++ The following permissions policy attached to your user, group or role\.
+The policy grants some of the permissions required to complete this tutorial\.
 The next prerequisite describes the additional permissions you need\.

   ```
   {